About

 If you’re an Australian citizen or permanent resident of Australia with overseas qualifications, check the commonly accepted overseas secondary qualifications.

-Alternatively, you can seek information about eligibility for admission to Macquarie University before submitting an application through UAC.
 If you apply on the basis of overseas qualifications, you may be required to sit an English language proficiency test.

 First Nations applicants

-Applicants are encouraged to contact the Indigenous Student Support Officer prior to applying, call (02) 9850 8624.
+Applicants are encouraged to contact the Indigenous Student Support Officer prior to applying.
+Call (02) 9850 8624.

 How to apply